 IBM Awards & Recognizes Achievement of Special Moments Photography

-A wedding photography business has to do more than capture perfect moments of the marriage day on film.
+A wedding photography business has to do more than capture perfect moments of the marriage day on film and they won the IBM Awards.
 Artistry is one thing; supporting and growing a thriving business is another.
 To succeed, the business must have close collaboration between staff and contract photographers, excellent communications between wedding parties with both staff and photographers, and well-orchestrated workflows to ensure precise scheduling, accurate billing, and timely delivery of the photographic end results.

 — Patrick Abel, President Special Moments Photography

 Increase in sales referrals from 30 to 45%; 27% increase in revenues; increased customer satisfaction and staff productivity; significantly higher volume business without additional staff

 ~ 200 weddings a year.
 But the firm’s growing success caused it problems.